OpsPilot AI vs The Competition | AI SRE Platform Comparison 2026

 OpsPilot +18.38 · 73.69 vs 55.31

-The key distinction here is worth stating plainly: Grafana is already inside OpsPilot AI.
-Pre-configured dashboards are included on day one — not a build project, not an integration exercise.
-Grafana Cloud, by contrast, is a powerful visualisation and observability assembly kit that requires significant configuration to match what OpsPilot AI ships with.
-For teams that love Grafana's flexibility and ecosystem, that assembly work is worthwhile.
-For teams that want comprehensive application observability operational quickly, OpsPilot AI wins on all 10 G2 categories, leads on support (+1.5), and includes the LGTM stack and unlimited users natively.
+The key distinction here is worth stating plainly: Grafana is already inside OpsPilot.
+Pre-configured Grafana AI SRE dashboards are included on day one — not a build project, not an integration exercise.
+The full Prometheus AI SRE and LGTM stack ships with the platform.
+Grafana Cloud is a powerful visualization and observability assembly kit — for teams that want that flexibility, it's a genuine strength.
+For teams that want AI SRE and autonomous operations operational quickly without assembly, OpsPilot wins on all 10 G2 categories and leads on support (+1.5).

 SolarWinds APM